RandomUser3201/Final-Year-Project/README.md

 | **6.2 Optimize performance**                  | 28/12/2024  | 30/12/2024  | 3                | - Improve game performance and efficiency.          |
 | **6.3 Prepare Documentation for Submission** | 31/12/2024  | 02/01/2025  | 3                | - Prepare final documentation and presentation. |

+## Development Log

+### October: Initial Setup and Foundations
+The project began with importing the necessary assets and setting up the Unity environment.
+A basic scene prototype was created to test player movement mechanics, which were successfully implemented.
+Early attempts at implementing A* pathfinding were made, laying the groundwork for future AI game development.
+While progress was lacking, the focus was on establishing a solid foundation for the game.

+### November: Basic Pathfinding and Urgency for AI States
+This month saw the successful implementation of basic pathfinding for the enemy AI.
+Despite taking longer than expected, the system now enables the enemy to track the player's location and avoid obstacles effectively.
+However, it was clear that enhancements were needed, including path visualization and improving the map for better AI interaction.
+There was an increasing urgency to implement enemy states, which became the next priority.
+Overall, the focus shifted toward refining core AI functionality to make the gameplay dynamic and interactive.

+### December: Recovery, Enhancements, and Core Features
+December was a highly productive but challenging month.
+After losing previous work due to issues with the package manager and forced pushes, efforts were directed at rebuilding the map and recovering lost code.
+Enemy patrol logic was introduced, allowing enemies to move within a radius, locate points randomly, and transition into a chase state upon spotting the player.

+Enhancements included adding gizmos for debugging, improving obstacle avoidance, and refining A* pathfinding to activate only when the player was in sight.
+This made enemy behavior more realistic and efficient.
+Audio detection and player sound mechanics were also integrated: footsteps sounds were added for the player, and sneaking (using the L-Shift key) reduced noise and player speed.

+Code quality was a focus this month.
+A superlinter workflow was set up to identify and fix whitespace errors, and detailed code comments were added for clarity.
+Additional improvements included fixing a bug that broke all enemy states, reworking enemy AI states, and adding an end-game timer.
+The game now supports a cohesive enemy state system, consisting of patrol, chase, and attack behaviors based on player noise and visibility.
+These changes brought the project much closer to its intended vision, setting up a strong foundation for further enhancements.

 ## Gantt Chart:
 ![gant chart for ai](https://github.com/user-attachments/assets/34566559-924f-4869-942b-d91dcc65a06c)